vtexdocs/dev-portal-content/docs/guides/Checkout/white-label-sellers-selection-algorithm/update-an-account-orderform-configuration.md

          - `authorizationHeader`: authorization header.
          - `appId`: custom data ID sent to the tax system.

 - `minimumQuantityAccumulatedForItems`: minimum SKU quantity by cart.
+This field is mandatory and must be sent in all requests.
 - `decimalDigitsPrecision`: number of price digits.
 - `minimumValueAccumulated`: minimum cart value.
 - `apps`: apps configuration information.